 Situated along the Aroostook River, Washburn has some of the most beautiful scenery in the County.
 Washburn is also home to approximately 7,800 acres of farmland with a variety of different crops.

-Washburn houses two schools, the David J. Lyon Washburn District Elementary School and the Washburn District High School, which together comprise MSAD #45 and serve the Towns of Perham, Wade Washburn.
+Washburn houses two schools, the David J. Lyon Washburn District Elementary School and the Washburn District High School, which together comprise MSAD #45 and serve the Towns of Perham, Wade, and Washburn.

 We have many churches, a grocery store, a laundromat, several hairdressers, a post office, a health center, a gas station, a convenience store, an auto service center, and a law office.
-We currently have a Dollar General store being built on Main Street.
+We currently have a Dollar General store on Main Street and Penobscot McCrum, a potato processing facility.
 Also, we have a Historical Society and Agricultural Museum that are second to none.